qpv-research-group/rayflare/docs/Theory/theory.rst

 being considered.

-While this matrix multiplication framework has been previously established by e.g. `OPTOS`_ and `GenPro4`_, the novelty of RayFlare is that it will automatically calculate the necessary redistribution matrices for the user-defined structure (using any of the methods listed below) at the required wavelengths as well as performing the matrix multiplication, including tracking absorption in any surface layers on the front and rear surface.
-It can also calculate absorption profiles in the surface and bulk layers, something which has not previously been demonstrated.
+While this matrix multiplication framework has been previously established by e.g. `OPTOS`_ and `GenPro4`_, the novelty of RayFlare is that it is open-source and includes support for grating structures (unlike GenPro4) and that it will automatically calculate the necessary redistribution matrices for the user-defined structure (using any of the methods listed below) at the required wavelengths (unlike OPTOS), including tracking absorption in any surface layers on the front and rear surface.
+It can also calculate absorption profiles in the surface and bulk layers, something which has not previously been demonstrated to my knowledge.

 The methods currently available to generate redistribution matrices are: